-Setting-to-work
+Setting to Work

-Prior to the commencement of contractor's sea trials (cst) in HMS Brecon in October 1979, a number of problems had manifested themselves, either in the shore test facility or during the setting-to-work of the ship.
+Before the start of contractor's sea trials (CST) in H.M.S.
+Brecon in October 1979, a number of problems had manifested themselves, either in the shore test facility or during the setting to work of the ship.